 Tye: Yeah I didn’t like it initially.
 And in some places it’s okay but in most of the country they are extremely ignorant.
 They also are racist to Chinese people and Japanese people.
 They are usually very proud about their country and are proud about their influence in the world (Korean wave).
 Actually, it’s not that big of a deal.
 They are usually out shined by China and Japan.
 Kind of a sad story but you can understand why they act the way they do to foreigners if you understand Korean history.
 They seem to always be a victim and even now as we speak it could be argued that they are a prime example of USA neocolonialism.
 The overall sentiment of the United States is positive.
 They really praise Caucasian or western features such the eyes and nose.
 So much so that they have the biggest plastic surgery industry in Asia and I think..
 The world.
 So as you can see the culture and their attitudes are hypocritical they push and pull foreigners with the same hand.
 (One for globalization the other for prestige) and push because their ignorant and strong nationalist ideology.

 Me: That sure is a lot to take in and pretty informative.
 From an outsider’s point of view South Korea seems like such an awesome place, but no group of people are perfect.
-I’ll put South Korea the country on hold for a bit and talk more about your school years.
+I’d like talk more about your school years.
 How was high school (especially your freshman year)?
 Did you meet anyone at your school that helped you get used to being in a different country?